 The instrumentals are generally ten minutes in length and ‘Kepler-11’ would make the ideal soundtrack to those awe-inspiring images splashed with colour and light that are captured by unmanned space-telescopes sent to explore the places at the farthest reaches of human knowledge.
 Again, everything we hear is performed in real time and develops in an understated and intriguing way.
 This music can capture both epic scale and the tiniest detail.

 Whilst Mathieu created ‘eighty pieces of one minute duration, each that would have played back at random while cross-fading with each other,’ the intended app for Sylvian’s photography never saw the light of day.
-Much later a tumblr site entitled the opposite of order was launched, although this has recently been taken down leaving only the galleries on davidsylvian.com.
+Much later a tumblr site entitled the opposite of order was launched, although this was subsequently taken down leaving only the galleries on davidsylvian.com before the emergence of Sylvian’s instagram channel.
 The app may never have been realised, but it was at least the catalyst for this beautifully crafted album.

 Stephan Mathieu – ebowed virginals, farfisa organ, radio, fender twin; David Sylvian – guitars, synthesisers, samples, ampeg

 Produced by David Sylvian and Stephan Mathieu.
 From Wandermüde by Stephan Mathieu and David Sylvian, samadhisound, 2013.